n-wach/camino/README.md

 ### Arduino

 Here is a simple starting Arduino setup.
-Upload it to your Arduino Mega, along with `SerialSalve.h` and `SerialSlave.cpp`.
+Upload it to your Arduino Mega, along with `Camino.h` and `Camino.cpp`.
 ```C
 #include "Camino.h"
 #define ADDRESS 17 // address can be any value from 1 to 255